cosmos/gaia/docs/modules/group.md

 - [Cosmos Developer Portal Group Tutorial](https://tutorials.cosmos.network/tutorials/understanding-group/)

 ##### Group Administration
 Groups can be initialized with or without a decision policy.
 Groups must have an administrator account, but that account does not necessarily have to be a group member.
+The group may self-administer by setting the administrator to a group policy account.
 Upon creating a group, each member is assigned a weight that will correspond to voting power with respect to policy proposals.

 The administrator can update group members, replace themselves, and update decision policies.